 The concept of second welfare

 Percorsi di secondo welfare is committed to enhancing the common understanding of what has recently come to be known as “second welfare”.
-The term, initially coined by Dario di Vico and Maurizio Ferrera by means of their contributions on the Corriere della Sera, refers to “a mix of social protection and social investment programs which are not funded by the state, but provided instead by a wide range of economic and social actors, linked to territories and local communities, but open to trans-local partnerships and collaborations (including the EU)” (Ferrera and Maino, 2011).
+The term, initially coined by Dario di Vico and Maurizio Ferrera by means of their contributions on the Corriere della Sera, refers to “a mix of social protection and social investment programs which are not funded by the State, but provided instead by a wide range of economic and social actors, linked to territories and local communities, but open to trans-local partnerships and collaborations (including the EU)” (Ferrera and Maino, 2011).

-The website www.secondowelfare.it collects the most significant “second welfare” experiences at mostly national but to some extent international levels, and attempts to spread them for purposes of evaluation and, hopefully, emulation.
-Our research also seeks to build a comprehensive database of what already exists in terms of “second welfare” practices, and to build a strong conceptual framework for future reference.
+The website www.secondowelfare.it collects the most significant “second welfare” experiences at mostly national but to some extent international levels, and attempts to spread them for purposes of analysis, evaluation and, hopefully, emulation.
+Our research also seeks to build a comprehensive database of what already exists in terms of “second welfare” practices, and to elaborate a strong conceptual framework for future reference.

 In its early life the Observatory has produced hundreds of interviews, working papers and scientific articles, as well as contributing to numerous events and conferences around the themes of the second welfare.
 Much of the research carried out in the first years of the project was collected in the Reports on the second welfare in Italy that, in addition to a review of the most interesting second welfare experiences in our country, offer interpretations and evaluations of the dynamics developed around this phenomenon.